-Assessments, including debt service assessments and operations and maintenance assessments, are non-ad valorem assessments imposed on all lands located within the District and benefitted by the District's activities.
+Assessments, including debt service assessments and operations and maintenance assessments, are non-ad valorem assessments imposed on benefited property within the District.
 Assessments are certified for collection by the District prior to the start of the fiscal year which begins October 1st and ends on September 30th.
 Operation and maintenance special assessments are imposed upon all benefitted lands in the District.
 Debt service special assessments are imposed upon certain lots and lands described in each resolution imposing the special assessment for each series of Bonds issued by the District.